Type of qualification

 Postgraduate Diploma in Education without specialisation

-If you are completing the PGDipEd without a specialisation you will complete 120 credits from any of the endorsement schedules or elective schedule.
+If you are completing the PGDipEd without a specialisation you will complete 30 credits of compulsory courses and 90 credits from any of the specialisation or elective schedules with no more than one course from each specialisation.
 This will allow you to construct a qualification individualised to your personal needs.

 Postgraduate Diploma in Education with specialisation

-You will complete at least 90 credits from the relevant endorsement schedule, including any compulsory courses.
-The requirements for each endorsement are set out in the schedule for the qualification.
+You will complete 30 credits of compulsory courses and at least 60 credits from the relevant endorsement schedule.
+The requirements for each specialisation are set out in the schedule for the qualification.
 An additional 30 credits may come from any of the subject schedules, or from the elective schedule.

 It is recommended that any compulsory courses are completed first.